Apple warns investors: iPhone sales are slowing, and trade tensions with China are to blame

 “We’re not going to sit around waiting for the macro to change,” he told CNBC.
 “I hope that it does, and I’m actually optimistic, but we’re going to focus really deeply on the things we can control.”

-Cook's warning about the broader economic situation adds to growing concerns about a possible recession
+Cook's warning about the broader economic situation adds to growing concerns about a possible recession.
+Futures for U.S. stocks were down sharply after Apple's announcement.